 Restless hearts are filled with joy when they continue in the love of Christ and obey him (Jn.
 15.11).

-Reading Fides et Ratio in 2019 is a different experience than reading it when it was published 21 years ago.
+Reading Fides et Ratio in 2019 is a different experience than reading it when it was published in 1998.
 The challenges to faith and reason that inspired St. John Paul II’s encyclical letter have advanced rapidly with devastating consequences for the wellbeing and faith of children, and for their parents.
 The statistics cited above are clear evidence that the sainted pope’s warnings about the future consequences of certain philosophical and theological trends were very real.

 The letter is addressed to bishops to encourage them to bear witness to the truth in order to restore a genuine trust in Catholics’ capacity to pursue and know the truth.
 Further, he wished to draw attention to the distortion and denial of “certain fundamental truths of Catholic doctrine which… risk being distorted or denied.”
 (Fides et Ratio, #6).
 He warned that:

 “Rapid and complex change can leave especially the younger generation, to whom the future belongs and on whom it depends, with a sense that they have no valid points of reference.”